-While manual and automated functional testing serve different purposes in the software development cycle, they are both necessary to make high-quality software possible.
+While manual and automated functional tests serve different purposes in the software development cycle, they are both necessary to make high-quality software possible.

 In this article, we’ll dive deep into functional testing, the key differences with automated functional testing, and how to work them in tandem to produce high-quality software.